Updated: 6 days ago

 "I never teach my pupils.
 I only attempt to provide the conditions in which they can learn."
 Albert Einstein

-And now the time has come.
-Change is forced on us.
-And it is frightening.
-I hope to help you manage it.
-I know there is an overflow of tips and advice available online now.
-It makes you feel sick.
-It’s also difficult to embrace those tips, because we need to do the work and generate the best practices that are right for each of us.
+Now the time has come for change in education.
+Covid-19 forced it on us, and it was frightening.
+Yet I hope to help you manage this opportunity.
+I know there is an overflow of tips and advice available online nowadays.
+It’s difficult to apply it all, because we need to do the work and generate the best practices that are right for each and every one of us.

 I want to make this blog applicable and relevant.
 So, I am simply going to present my tools, and hope they help you find your path through the corona virus crisis incubation tunnel to feeling content with your educational efforts.

-What does it mean to make an environment to explore at home?
+What does it mean to make an environment for exploration?
 Easier said than done, I know.
 And for each of us it might mean doing different things.
 But there are general things to concentrate on.
 For that check out my Creative Environment Check List.
-Post it on the refrigerator.
-Look at it often, to invite ideas on how to implement it.
-Let them pop up at their own time.
+Post it in class as a constant reminder, so students will look at it often and to invite ideas on how to implement it.
+Let these ideas pop up at their own time.
 You can’t force creativity.

 You may have the best intentions but discover your efforts do not work.
-Check out The Paradigm Shift Tool.
-It might be that the educational concept engraved in you from your own childhood is blocking your success to help nowadays kids prepare for the future.
+Check out The paradigm Shift Tool.
+It might be that the educational concept engraved in your mind from your own childhood is blocking your success to help nowadays kids prepare for their future.
+Open-up to a new educational paradigm and become a teacher-mentor-facilitator.

-You might need to overcome aggression.
-As we are confined to our homes, how can we release it?
+You might need to overcome difficult moments in order to model care and optimism.
 Check out The Releasing Anger Tool.
-You can also use it to help the kids release aggression.
-Then there will be room for productive creativity and for care.
+You can also use it to help the kids release anxiety.
+Then there will be room for productive creativity.

 You may wonder how to push children into making their own original educational products.
 How about using a simple coloring pages kit to run them through this challenge?
 The Product-Based Learning, Reviewing Progress and Creative Problem Solving Tool will help you do that.
 It can also be used to see how the children are dealing with new learning material - as productive evaluation.
 Then you can provide advice on how to continue the learning process.
 And finally, it's a great problem solving tool - for adults, too.

-Finally, If you are an education leader take a look at the How to Overcome Challenges in Adopting New Creative Strategies tool.
-It is a simple table that enables you see all the people and team mates that take part in education innovation.
+Finally, take a look at the Research-Based Best- Practice Tips to Handle Change and innovation in Education.
+This tool provides applicable research-based advice on the best approach regarding all that take part in adopting new strategies, for best results.
+You will learn what to avoid and what best practices to embrace during the dynamic change taking place in our uncertain times.
+It is a simple table that enables you to see all the people and team mates that take part in education innovation.
 For each it recommends the best practices, research based.
-So it will give you a holistic view on change to make it work.
+So it will give you a holistic view on how to make change work.

 Before we part, here's some optimistic poetry: